informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Advanced-Editing-Features.md

 permalink: /docs/advanced-editing-features/
 ---

 The following are some very useful features of editing in the Data Browser that can make data entry much faster and easier.
+Note you must be logged in to take advantage of these features.

 - [1.
 Clone](#1-clone)
 - [2.
 Bulk Edit](#2-bulk-edit)